davimber/aialignmentideas/humanwrittenideas.md

 Understanding what layer 1 did versus layer 9 could be quite interesting.

-All this being said, I think its worth hilighting some real challenges to make this work.
+All this being said, I think it's worth highlighting some real challenges to make this work.
 First, parts of the network may contain a very large amount of information and processing and be quite incompressible.
 Its possible you would need a massive amount of language to accurately compress whats happening.
 And training the encoder to write that much English, that reads well, could be difficult.
 Second, while there are methods to encourage and help test for faithfulness, the tokens might not have the exact meaning we think they do.
 Finally, explaining lots of dense, detailed thoughts from a big model, might require a big model.
 And lots of tokens just to explain one token.
-So running all the time might be expensive.
+So running this all the time might be expensive.